 Qualification and recognition

-On completion, you will attain the FNS40217 Certificate IV in Accounting and Bookkeeping.
+On completion, you will receive the FNS40217 Certificate IV in Accounting and Bookkeeping

 How to apply